ESCOMP/CAM/README.md

 ### CAM6 namelist settings - http://www.cesm.ucar.edu/models/cesm2/settings/current/cam_nml.html

 Please see the [wiki](https://github.com/ESCOMP/CAM/wiki) for complete documentation on CAM, getting started with git and how to contribute to CAM's development.

+To download the complete source code run ./bin/git-fleximod install from the top level cam directory.